QuadmanSWE/QuadmanSWE.github.io/docs/_posts/2023-04-07-the-joy-of-kubernetes-1-argocd-with-private-git-repo.md

 For example

 - Each of these apps need to exist in each of these clusters
-- Every app in this directory should use its directory name as a label
+- Every app in this directory should use meta data from its location as labels

 You can read more about application sets in the [Argo CD documentation and user guides](https://argo-cd.readthedocs.io/en/stable/user-guide/application-set/).